-The Corporate Governance, Health Care Compliance Oversight and Nominating Committee seeks to assemble a board that, as a whole, possesses the appropriate balance of professional and industry knowledge, financial expertise and high-level management experience necessary to oversee and direct the Company's business.
+Corporate Governance, Health Compliance Oversight and Nominating Committee seeks to assemble a board that, as a whole, possesses the appropriate balance of professional and industry knowledge, financial expertise and high-level management experience necessary to oversee and direct the Company's business.
 To that end, the Corporate Governance, Health Care Compliance Oversight and Nominating Committee has identified and evaluated nominees in the broader context of the Board's overall composition, with the goal of recruiting members who have diversity of personal and professional background, complement and strengthen the skills of other members and who also exhibit integrity, collegiality, sound business judgment and other qualities that the Board views as critical to effective functioning of the Board.
-Specifically, this has included engaging a professional consultant to identify diverse candidates meeting the Board's criteria, and consideration of gender, social, underrepresentation, and cultural diversity in the Board's and the Company's long-term planning.
+Specifically, this has included engaging a professional consultant to identify diverse candidates meeting the Board's criteria, and of gender, consideration social. underrepresentation, and cultural diversity in the Board's and the Company's long-term planning.

-The brief biographies below include information, as of the date of this proxy statement, regarding the specific and particular experience, qualifications, attributes or skills of each director or nominee that led the Board to believe that the nominee should continue to serve on the Board.
+In 2021, the Corporate Governance, Health Care Compliance Oversight and Nominating Committee of the Board engaged a third-party search firm for the purpose of identifying highly qualified director nominee candidates that support our philosophy on diversity summarized above.
+As a result of this engagement, Dr. Hannah and Ms. Ali-Jackson were referred to the skills of each director or nominee that led the Board to believe that the nominee should continue to serve on the Board.
 However, each member of the Board may have a variety of reasons why he or she believes a particular person would be an appropriate nominee for the Board, and these views may differ from the views of other members of the Board.